osgoodbl/PyFilter/README.md

     ```
 This enabled me to properly call out sub dictionaries in a column and create new columns with the values I wanted.

-Once I had the csv loaded in and cleaned, I was able to download the photos in each post and pass them into my trained model
+Once I had the csv loaded in and cleaned, I was able to download the photos in each post and pass them into my trained model with a pseudo pipeline code structure.

+## TensorFlow

+The next challenge was processing the downloaded photos and returning only the photos that are above a certain confidence value.
+TensorFlow generates dictionaries of arrays with and individual score for each pixel and then returns the score for that image.
+Parsing out the class, score and image name allowed for me to generate a dataframe that can be cross referenced with the Twitter data to mark a Tweet at "okay to post" or "ignore".

+## posting with Tweepy

+Creating a Tweet with Tweepy was very straight forward and has lots of options.
+I chose the update_status_with_media to post a photo along with a comment.

+# Moving to production

+As I stated at the beginning, I used DigitalOcean.
+The "droplet" or instance on their server runs Ubuntu, without my virtual environment.
+Using `pip freeze` I could generate a requirements.txt file to tell the droplet what packages to install.
+However, there are still some system level packages that are not pip installed directly.

+This proved challenging and was remedied after many `pip3 installs`.

+# The future of PyFilter

+* I plan on expanding out to the rest of the Lamborghini family of vehicles
+* Metrics on the specific tweets I pull in (who gets mentioned the most, other hashtags used with the post)
+* Sentiment analysis